INR Diary helps you to track your oral anticoagulation therapy

 All anticoagulants

-Review the fluctuation of your INR level over time.
+Review the fluctuation of your INR level and dosage over time.

 Story behind the app

-In September 2014, my 30-year-old wife underwent surgery for a mechanical cardiac valve because hers was wearing out.
-As a result, she suddenly had to take blood thinners every day.
-The dose to be taken daily often varies from day to day.
-It also happens that she doubts whether she has taken the medication.
-This is of course very dangerous.
+In September 2014, my wife, who was 30 years old at the time, underwent surgery to replace her biological cardiac valve with a mechanical one because it was wearing out.
+Consequently, she had to start taking blood thinners daily.
+The daily dose often varies from day to day.
+She also sometimes doubts whether she has taken her medication.
+This is, of course, very dangerous.

-Around the same time, I was looking for an interesting case for my first Android app.
-With my wife as a guinea pig, a first version was created.
+Around the same time, I was looking for an interesting case study for my first Android app.
+Using my wife as a guinea pig, I created a first version.
 INR Diary was born!

-Today, INR Diary is the best rated INR management app for Android and iOS.
-It is available in 7 languages: English, German, Spanish, Catalan, French, Italian and Dutch.
-INR Diary has been downloaded over 4500 times in over 30 countries throughout the world.
+Today, INR Diary is the highest-rated INR management app for Android and iOS.
+It is available in seven languages: English, German, Spanish, Catalan, French, Italian and Dutch.
+It is currently used by over 10,000 patients taking blood thinners in more than 40 countries worldwide.

 Peter Mesotten